RitaDee/RitaDee/README.md

 -  💞️ I’m looking to collaborate on projects

-- 👀 I’m open to new opportunities.
+- 👀 I’m open to new opportunities [https://my-portfolio-ritadee.vercel.app/].

 - ⚡ Fun fact **I am a happy person**